afni/afni/doc/afni_sphinx/programs/main_toc.rst

 All Programs Helps
 ##################

+This is a list of all AFNI programs.
+Click on any name to see the help for that program.

-For reference, please also see the "classified" list of helps :ref:`HERE <edu_class_prog>`, which loosely groups programs by topic and functionality, and includes a brief description of each.
+For additional reference, please also see the "classified" list of helps :ref:`HERE<edu_class_prog>`\, where programs are loosely grouped by topic and functionality, with a brief description of each provided.

 .. csv-table::